rfabre/uno/doc/articles/getting-started/wizard/extensions.md

 Enables setting which Uno Extensions should be included with the generated projects.
 Uno Extensions is a set of Extensions that cover common essentials application core building blocks, and are supported on all operating systems Uno Platform targets.
 The Uno.Extensions follows the Microsoft.Extensions model that creates a host environment where you can register additional dependencies.
-The registered dependencies are then available throughout the application via the Services (`IServiceProvider`) property on the `IHost` instance.
+The registered dependencies are then available throughout the application via the Services (`IServiceProvider`) property on the [`IHost`](https://learn.microsoft.com/en-us/dotnet/api/microsoft.extensions.hosting.ihost) instance.

+Hosting (`IHost`) keeps the central entry point of the app and encapsulates its core building blocks, such as [DI](#dependency-injection), [Logging](#logging), as well as controlling its state and shutdown.
+Read more about Hosting [here](https://learn.microsoft.com/en-us/dotnet/core/extensions/generic-host).

 To learn more about Uno Extensions, visit [this page](xref:Overview.Features).

 The available extensions are: